-A student shall be eligible to appear for the End Semester Examinations in IV and V year, I Semester and II Semester, if he acquires a minimum of 75% of attendance in that subject.

-- 7.2 Condoning of shortage of attendance is up to 10% (65% and above, and below 75%) in each Semester may be granted by the College Academic Committee on genuine and valid grounds, based on the student's representation with supporting evidence. - 7.3 A stipulated fee shall be payable towards condoning of shortage of attendance. - 7.4 Shortage of Attendance below 65% shall in NO case be condoned. - 7.5 Students, whose shortage of attendance is not condoned in any Semester, are not eligible to take their End Examinations of that Semester; they get detained and their registration for that Semester shall stand cancelled.
+- 7.1 A student shall be eligible to appear for the End Semester Examinations, if he acquires a minimum of 75% of attendance in aggregate of all the Subjects/ Courses (excluding Mandatory or Non-Credit Courses) for that Semester. - 7.2 Condoning of shortage of attendance in aggregate up to 10% (65% and above, and below 75%) in each Semester may be granted by the College Academic Committee on genuine and valid grounds, based on the student's representation with supporting evidence. - 7.3 A stipulated fee shall be payable towards condoning of shortage of attendance. - 7.4 Shortage of Attendance below 65% in aggregate shall in NO case be condoned. - 7.5 Students, whose shortage of attendance is not condoned in any Semester, are not eligible to take their End Examinations of that Semester, they get detained and their registration for that Semester shall stand cancelled.
 They will not be promoted to the next Semester.
-They may seek re-registration for all those Subjects registered in that Semester in which he got detained, by seeking re-admission for that Semester as and when offered; in case if there are any Professional Electives and/ or Open Electives, the same may also be re-registered if offered, however, if those Electives are not offered in later Semesters, then alternate Electives may be chosen from the SAME set of Elective Subjects offered under that category. - 7.6 Students from IV year I semester onwards, whose shortage of attendance is not condoned in any Subjecr, are not eligible to take their End Examinations of that Subject, they get detained and their registration for that Subject shall stand cancelled.
-They may seek reregistration for all those Subjects registered in which they got detained, by seeking re-regiter for that Subjects as and when offered.
+They may seek re-registration for all those Subjects registered in that Semester in which he got detained, by seeking re-admission for that Semester as and when offered; in case if there are any Professional Electives and/or Open Electives, the same may also be reregistered if offered, however, if those Electives are not offered in later Semesters, then alternate Electives may be chosen from the SAME set of Elective Subjects offered under that category.